 Why Vendors Aren’t Bidding on Your RFPs (and What to Do About It)

-In our annual State of the RFP report, we unearthed one scary statistic—12% of RFP projects receive only one submission.
+In our 2019 State of the RFP report, we unearthed one scary statistic—12% of RFP projects receive only one submission.

 As a procurement professional, you know why this is a cause for concern.
 More competition in the procurement vendor selection process increases the likelihood that you will receive the best award value.
 After all, each additional vendor submission increases an RFP’s price spread—the difference between the highest and lowest priced proposals—by 3%.
 When there is little to no competition, procurement teams miss out on opportunities to ensure the best value, denying your organization significant cost savings.